 Below: The village of Morrisania, an original ‘commuter’s town’ for those who worked in the city of New York down south.

 Chief among these decisions was becoming vice president of the New York and Harlem Railroad (eventually to be owned by Cornelius Vanderbilt) and allowing the railroad to cut through the old property.
 Townships formed around the railroad station, include one small village named for the old manor, Morrisania.
 That village is the root of today’s neighborhood of the same name.

 Gouverneur Junior was cut from the visionary mold that would define many in the 19th century.
-One pet project was the development of a port village along the old family property on the eastern shoreline, today’s Port Morris area.
+One pet project was the development of a port village along with the old family property on the eastern shoreline, today’s Port Morris area.

 Port Morris, pictured below in 1920, would become a chief location for manufacturing in the borough.

-Given that Gouverneur Senior was partially responsible for Manhattan’s grid, it’s no surprise that a different grid patterns were adhered to the old Morris properties over the years.
+Given that Gouverneur Senior was partially responsible for Manhattan’s grid, it’s no surprise that different grid patterns adhered to the old Morris properties over the years.
 In emulating Manhattan’s pattern, all traces of the area’s early farm existence was eradicated.

 The following years would hold many strange detours in the history of the South Bronx: opulent boulevards, the New York Yankees, 1970s urban decay.
 But the Morrises live on, if in name only.

-However one lasting physical vestige to the Morris family still remains — St. Ann’s Church (pictured below) in the neighborhood of Morrisania, built in 1840 and the location of burials for members of the Morris family, including Gouverneur Morris and Lewis Morris (the fourth).
+However, one lasting physical vestige to the Morris family still remains — St. Ann’s Church (pictured below) in the neighborhood of Morrisania, built in 1840 and the location of burials for members of the Morris family, including Gouverneur Morris and Lewis Morris (the fourth).

 Portions of this article were taken from an earlier one that I wrote for this blog back in 2010.